- CLIENT SERVICES

-Make sure your first e-learning course has an intuitive and easy navigation.
-Moving backwards and forwards in the learning environment should be quick and easy.
-Icons should be clear, and easily found.
+Make sure your first eLearning course has intuitive and easy navigation.
+Moving backward and forwards in the learning environment should be quick and easy.
+Icons should be clear and easily found.
 A ‘Help’ button should be available throughout the course and contain information that will help less tech-savvy users.

 Basically, if you feel like your learner will need a mini-training just to learn how to navigate your training, your navigation is too complicated!

 By now, you know that every eLearning course must have a clear set of learning objectives.
 You won’t get very far in building your first eLearning course without identifying these goals!
 But did you know it’s equally important for the learner to understand the learning objectives?